Two Tales of Persona in LLMs: A Survey of Role-Playing and Personalization: LLM Personality Evaluation

 In the previous sections, we summarize the current progress in LLM role-playing and LLM personalization.
 Equally important is the evaluation of whether the personality of LLMs accurately reflects the intended persona after the adaptation (\textit{i.e.}, for role-playing LLMs that act based on designated personas and personalized LLMs tailored to individualized personas).

-A line of works has carried out the evaluation leveraging human personality assessments, including BigFive~\cite{jiang2023personallm, sorokovikova-etal-2024-llms} and MBTI~\cite{pan2023llms, song2024identifying}.
-For example,~\citet{sorokovikova-etal-2024-llms, jiang2024evaluating} quantitatively evaluate LLM personality based on the BigFive Personality Inventory (BFI) test and story writing test.
+A line of works has carried out the evaluation leveraging human personality assessments, including Big Five~\cite{jiang2023personallm, sorokovikova-etal-2024-llms} and MBTI~\cite{pan2023llms, song2024identifying}.
+For example,~\citet{sorokovikova-etal-2024-llms, jiang2024evaluating} quantitatively evaluate LLM personality based on the Big Five Personality Inventory (BFI) test and story writing test.
 In the BFI evaluation, LLMs often can reflect their intended persona accurately.
 Moreover, their personas often influence their linguistic style and personality consistency \cite{frisch-giulianelli-2024-llm, jiang2023personallm}.
 While most works focus solely on either semantic accuracy or personality consistency, \citet{harrison-etal-2019-maximizing} further explore controlling the two aspects simultaneously.

 \citet{jiang2024evaluating} introduce Machine Personality Inventory (MPI) for evaluating LLMs' personality traits.
-They use BigFive Personality Factors to evaluate each personality trait consisting of a series of descriptions and a set of options and statistically measure each trait.
+They use Big Five Personality Factors to evaluate each personality trait consisting of a series of descriptions and a set of options and statistically measure each trait.
 By comparing with human evaluation, they find that the internal consistency correlates with model capabilities.
 On the other hand,~\citet{pan2023llms} evaluate LLMs with the MBTI test to assess whether LLMs possess human-like personalities, and conclude that different LLMs have different MBTI types, which are often attributable to their training corpus.
 Moreover, they find that simply modifying the prompts is unlikely to change the MBTI type of LLMs.

 Another work by~\citet{wang2024incharacter} evaluate the personality fidelity of role-playing LLMs via personality test interviewing, and ask LLM to rate the score of each personality dimension according to the interview.
 Their results suggest that LLMs' demonstrated personalities align well with the assigned character personas.
 However, whether the aforementioned human psychometric tests are directly transferable to be applied to LLMs remains an open question~\cite{dorner2023personality}.